omar546/omar546/README.md

 <br>
 <br>

-- 🌱 I’m exploring Mobile dev with a big interest in Flutter.
+- 📱 I’m exploring Mobile dev with a big interest in Flutter.
-- 💼 I’m pursuing a Bachelor's in Computer/Data Sciences.
+- 💼 I hold a Bachelor's in Computer/Data Science.
-- I have a strong Data Analytics / Bi background and experience with Android native development with java
+- 📦 I have a strong Data Analytics / BI background and experience with Android native development with java
 - 💬 Ask me about anything, I love to answer!
 - 📫 Email me at [omermkawy.om@gmail.com](mailto:omer.mkawy.om@gmail.com).